Drs. John C. Lantis and Lee C. Rogers join other industry leaders in further development of fish-skin-based products

-“Dr. Lantis and Dr. Rogers have demonstrated their leadership in the important areas of wound treatment and tissue regeneration,” said G. Fertram Sigurjonsson, CEO of Kerecis.
+“Dr. Lantis and Dr. Rogers have demonstrated their leadership in the important areas of wound treatment and tissue regeneration,” said G. Fertram Sigurjonsson, founder and CEO of Kerecis.
 “Their expertise will help guide development of our fish-skin-based products to treat wounds, burns and other damaged tissues.”

 John C Lantis II, MD, FACS, holds the position of Professor of Surgery at the Icahn School of Medicine in New York City where he is also the Vice Chairman, Department of Surgery; Chief of Division, Vascular/Endovascular Surgery; and Director of Clinical Research at Mt.
 Sinai St. Luke‘s and West Hospitals.
 He has been the principal investigator on more than 55 clinical trials, is a frequently invited speaker at medical conferences, and is widely published in prestigious medical journals.
 He currently maintains an active clinical practice in carotid, aortic and limb salvage surgery.

 Lee C. Rogers, DPM, is the Assistant Clinical Professor of Podiatric Medicine at the Western University of Health Sciences in Pomona, CA. He is a Fellow in the Faculty of Podiatric Medicine at the Royal College of Physicians and Surgeons of Glasgow, and a Director of the American Board of Podiatric Medicine.
 An international expert in implementing systems of care for the diabetic foot, Rogers has written more than 150 publications on diabetic limb salvage and wound care.